Video: Puberty blockers for gender dysphoria: The Dutch protocol

-Although blocking the progression of puberty can relive the immediate distressing symptoms suffered by children with gender dysphoria the long term effects are unknown.
+Although blocking the progression of puberty can in some cases relieve the immediate distressing symptoms suffered by children with gender dysphoria, the evidence is mixed.
+The long term effects are unknown.
 There have been no long term studies on the effectiveness of puberty blockers and it is unknown whether interrupting natural puberty alters the natural trajectory and perhaps resolution of gender dysphoria in children.

 What we do know however is that virtually all the children who start on puberty blockers eventually go onto cross-sex hormones suggesting that changing their minds is rare once natural puberty is interrupted.

 The Tavistock’s own published study on their Early Intervention trial shows that of 44 children given puberty blockers, 43 (98%) progressed to cross-sex hormones.
 The overall finding of the study was that GnRHa treatment brought no measurable benefit nor harm to psychological function in these young people with gender dysphoria.
 An analysis of the study results by Michael Biggs can be read here.

 The Health Research Authority, in its investigation into the Tavistock’s Early Intervention study, questioned the stated purpose of puberty suppression as providing children with ‘space to decide’.
 The HRA report suggested that blockers were in fact used as a first step towards further medical intervention in the form of cross-sex hormones: